InspectlyMads/cameraly/README.md

 - 🔒 **Permission handling** with built-in request flow and UI
 - 🛠️ **Extensive customization** options for UI elements and camera behavior
 - 📱 **Platform-specific optimizations** for Android and iOS
+- 🎨 **Beautiful default camera UI** with photo/video mode toggle, capture button, flash control, and more
+- 🎭 **Flexible overlay system** - Use the built-in camera UI, create your own custom overlay, or use a clean preview

 ## Platform Support